runtimeverification/k/USER_MANUAL.md

 new language, the same basic tools and patterns are re-implemented again and again.

+K approaches the problem differently -- it generates each of these tools from a single language specification.
+The work of programming language design and tool implementation are made separate concerns.
-K approaches the problem differently, by imagining how different tools could be derived generically from a common specification.
-In other words, for any language, a language-generic tool is a function that takes a language spec as input and produces a tool as output.
-The end result is that the exercise of designing new languages and their associated tooling is now reduced to developing a single language specfication from which we derive our tooling *for free*.
+The end result is that the exercise of designing new languages and their associated tooling is now reduced to developing a single language specification from which we derive our tooling *for free*.

 **K For Researchers:**